wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/deploy-a-containerized-application.md

 # Deploy a Containerized Application

-Using Choreo, you can easily deploy applications written in different language frameworks (such as Java, Go, NodeJS, Python, etc.) on shared or private data planes using containers.
+Using {{ product_name }}, you can easily deploy applications written in different language frameworks (such as Java, Go, NodeJS, Python, etc.) on shared or private data planes using containers.

-Choreo supports deploying containerized applications for the following component types:
+{{ product_name }} supports deploying containerized applications for the following component types:

 - Service
 - Web Application